Implosion: Never Lose Hope: Setting

 Implosion: Never Lose Hope takes place in the year 2201, 20 years after an alien invasion and subsequent evacuation of Earth.
-Never Lose Hope is set in a cyberpunk future splintered by opposing surviving factions and political subterfuge: among these factions are Ivonix, Thandeous and Adrillia.
+Never Lose Hope is set in a dystopian future splintered by opposing surviving factions and political subterfuge: among these factions are Ivonix, Thandeous and Adrillia.
 Leading up to Implosion: Never Lose Hope, there have been marked shortfalls in human society, with global warming and overpopulation taking a toll.
 To answer for this, advances in quantum mechanics and zero-point energy are made, leading to the testing of long-distance space travel technology.
 The testing of this exploration technology is what attracts the hostile "XADA" to Earth.
 Escaping Earth, the three factions settle in nearby to one another: Adrillia occupies the best land and colonises the prime planet "Gaia", creating a bitter rivalry with Thandeous who are forced onto a harsh nearby moon "Cetos".
 Orbiting Gaia in the Night Star artificial habitat is the Ivonix, the creators of the Warmech battle suits.
 20 years following the evacuation, an Ivonix team returns to Earth to investigate a new threat coming from their former home which could reach across the galaxy and wipe out the surviving human factions 12 light years away.